 BIO

 Maya Hey is an expert on human–microbe relations in food settings, holding degrees in dietetics, food studies, and communications.
-She is a postdoctoral researcher with the Centre for the Social Study of Microbes at the University of Helsinki.
+She is the author of the book Singing with Invisible Worlds: Fermenting Sake on Microbial Time, forthcoming with the University of Minnesota Press.

 Her work experience spans preschools, chemistry labs, culinary kitchens, organic farms, food banks, and retail markets, where she has cumulatively garnered over 15 years of experience facilitating discussions around contemporary food and health issues.
 She leads the group fff|food feminism fermentation and is passionate about open education and pedagogy.

 She tweets @heymayahey and shares images @heymayahey as well.
+You can find her CV and list of publications at the bottom of the Portfolio page.

 Previous research, ACADEMIC BACKGROUND & TEACHING APPOINTMENTS